joaofilipesilvawty/joaofswtycyber/README.md

 ###

-<p align="left">I'm João Filipe Silva, I'm 27 years old and I am in the field of cybersecurity.</p>
+<p align="left">I'm João Filipe Silva, I'm 27 years old, and I work in the field of cybersecurity.
+I’m passionate about software development, penetration testing, and securing systems.
+Always looking for new challenges and opportunities to grow!</p>

 ###